Vyral/sandy-eagon-blog/_posts/2020-04-23-3-tips-for-small-businesses-to-survive--thrive.md

 {% include youtube.html %}

-Today we’re talking about helping our local businesses not only get through this but actually thrive and be stronger on the other side.
+<p style="text-align: center;"><em>Today we’re talking about helping our local businesses not only get through this but actually thrive and be stronger on the other side.</em></p>

 If you’re a small business owner in need of a few ideas to help your business not just survive the COVID-19 pandemic, but also *thrive*, here are three ideas: